Takayama, Japan

 Takayama and the surrounding area boast traditional architecture, opulent festivals and a range of the best mountains and onsen in Japan.

-Widely considered Gifu’s crown jewel, Takayama is a fantastic destination surrounded by the scenic alpine countryside of the Japan Alps .
-A destination in itself, Takayama is also an excellent base from which to explore the Japan Alps and the surrounding Hida area.
+Widely considered Gifu’s crown jewel, Takayama is a fantastic destination surrounded by the scenic alpine countryside of the Japanese Alps.
+A destination in itself, Takayama is also an excellent base for one to explore the Japanese Alps and the surrounding Hida area.

 Sanmachi Area